 Peer review is central to how we evaluate science and therefore how journal papers, grants, and jobs are awarded.
 Peer review is done in many different ways, and has dramatically changed in the last 25 years.
 But the purpose of peer review is still to improve the quality of research by providing feedback and to evaluate the quality of research.
 The evaluation serves as a filter both for limited resources (e.g. grants or jobs; publication in a journal is no longer a limited resource), and for other researchers to focus on the most relevant work in their field.

 It is therefore surprising that relatively little research on peer review itself has been done.
 Most discussions focus on the shortcomings of peer review, and the arguments are often based on personal experience and/or interests.
 Good research on peer review can help to improve the peer review process.
 Last week such a paper was published in PLoS ONE.

 Richard Kravitz and colleagues looked at the recommendations of peer reviewers, and how they influenced the editorial decision to publish or reject a paper.
-The study looked at 6213 manuscripts received 2004-2008 at the Journal of General Internal Medicine (JGIM) where four of the authors were either current or former editors in chief.
+The study looked at 6213 manuscripts received from 2004 to 2008 at the Journal of General Internal Medicine (JGIM) where four of the authors were either current or former editors in chief.

-Overall, there was agreement between all reviewers in just over half of the manuscripts (54.6% ), furthermore editors did not follow these recommendations in another 10% of manuscripts:
+Overall, there was an agreement between all reviewers in just over half of the manuscripts (54.6% ), furthermore, editors did not follow these recommendations in another 10% of manuscripts: